-GEO-Instruments monitors building settlement, ground settlement, and ground improvement.
+GEO-Instruments monitors building settlement, soil settlement, and ground improvement.
 Settlement monitoring provides early detection of problems, guides corrective actions, and helps mitigate risk of property damage, project delays, and litigation.

-Ground improvement techniques, such as surcharging compressible soils, also induce settlement.
-However, in this case, settlement is expected and measurements are used to evaluate the progress of the treatment.
+Ground improvement techniques, such as surcharging of compressible soils also induce settlement.
+Settlement measurements are used to evaluate the progress of the treatment.
+See Monitoring Soil Consolidation

-Settlement Plates provide settlement data corresponding to the surcharge load placed on the compressible soil.
+Settlement Plates provide settlement data corresponding to the load of the surcharge placed on the compressible soil.
 Measurements can be automated with an AMTS system and prisms attached to settlement plate risers.